 There are many ways to encourage pollinators, whether it is including different varieties of plants or building a bug hotel, you just need to find the ones that’ll be successful for your garden.
 Pollinators come in all shapes and sizes from bumblebees to hummingbirds and bring many benefits along with them.
 One of these benefits is that they help your plants set seeds and fruit.
 So if you’re wanting high fruit production, you need to look after them.

-Let your garden go wild
+Let your garden go wild for pollinators

 A lot of the plants that grow naturally in your garden are great for pollinators, so if you’re willing to let your garden go wild, then do it!
 The plants that you are wanting to eradicate from your lawn are a favourite like dandelions, daisies, and clovers.
 You could even create a mini wild garden; this would allow the natural plants to flourish without disruption.
 So, if you can hold off the lawn treatments, you can create an ideal haven for many different pollinators.